Blueshift has an array of filters that you can use to create segments that target the right users based on specific features and attributes.

 Messaging

-Segmenting users by their responsiveness to messages (push notifications, emails, SMS) helps you to adjust the volume of messaging.
-You can send marketing communications to users based on their engagement level.
+Segmenting customers by their responsiveness to messages (push notifications, emails, SMS) helps you adjust the messaging volume.
+You can send marketing communications to customers based on their engagement level.

-Blueshift provides a comprehensive solution for segmenting users by their response to messaging for up to the last 6 months.
+Blueshift provides a comprehensive solution for segmenting customers by their response to messaging for up to the last 6 months.

 - Select the engagement channel.